 Swiss Source of Rejuvenation

 There are many Grand-Hotels and hospitals in Switzerland.
-However, a combination of these two is a peculiarity.
+A combination of these two is exceptional, however.
 The principle is to provide medical care in an environment and with the service of a five-star hotel.

-Until the late eighteenth century, this was the most famous bathing resort in Switzerland.
-The prestige was so high that the peace treaty of the Spanish War of Succession (1701-1714) was concluded in this town.
+Until the late eighteenth century, this was Switzerland’s most famous bathing resort.
+Their prestige was so great that the peace treaty of the Spanish War of Succession (1701-1714) was concluded in this town.

-This sector experienced a decline.
+This sector experienced a decline after 1945.
 However, the tide seems to be turning.
-Health in a pleasant environment gets an increasingly higher priority.
-The combination of medical care in a hotel environment attracts more and more (wealthy) visitors/patients.
+Health in a pleasant environment is considered an increasingly high priority.
+The combination of medical care in a hotel environment attracts more (wealthy) visitors/patients.
 The clinic La Prairie is a forerunner and an example.